tillkaeufer/duckling_handson_session_light/README.md

 Since the slab grids are part of this repository, it has a size of a few hundred megabits.
 Make sure you have a good internet connection when downloading.

-At the end of this step you should have somewhere a folder called 'duckling_hands-on_session'.
+At the end of this step you should have somewhere a folder called 'duckling_hands-on_session_light'.

 ### Installation
 We will be working in a Python 3 environment and need a few python packages.